rng-guy/NFSMWBartender/README.txt

 IN GENERAL:

+ • The configuration (.ini) files for this feature set are located in "BartenderSettings/Advanced".

+ • You can disable any feature of this set by deleting its parameter group or the file containing it.
+This does not apply to the engagement-count fix, however: it is tied to this feature set.

- • The entire feature set is disabled if ANY free-roam Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); each table must contain at least one vehicle.
+ • This entire feature set is disabled if ANY free-roam Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); each table must contain at least one vehicle.

- • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation:
+ • If this feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because this feature set fulfils their intended purposes with much greater customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

- • If the feature set is enabled, the fix for the displayed engagement count is also applied.

  • In each Heat level's "pursuitsupport" VltEd entry, ensure that every HeavyStrategy enabled is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more